Mother and daughter having a serious talk on the sofa

 a parent

-What to expect at a CAMHS assessment and how to prepare
+What to expect from a CAMHS assessment

 The initial appointment, with one or more of the CAMHS team, usually lasts around one hour and takes place in the CAMHS clinic.
 Assessments may be virtual, so let CAMHS know if this will be difficult for you or your child.
+You can request an interpreter if you or your child is not confident speaking English.

 Depending on your child’s age and wishes, the CAMHS professionals will speak to you and your child together and/or separately.
 If your child is 16 or over, the CAMHS team will ask your child if they want you to be present.
 Teenagers sometimes find it easier to talk openly about their mental health without a parent so try not to take this decision personally.